ColbyBrungard/Geoprocess-by-area/README.md

 # Geoprocess DEMs by watershed.

-This project is for calculating many derivatives from a DEM for digital soil mapping.
+This code calculates twenty five terrain derivatives from a DEM by watershed.

-This project takes a DEM as input, splits the DEM by watershed (with 100 cell buffer), and then smooths the subset DEM.
+The code takes a digital elevation model as input, splits the DEM by watershed (with 100 cell buffer), and then smooths the subset DEM.
 Multiple derivatives are then calculated for each watershed, and the derivatives are trimmed back to a 20 cell buffer from the original watershed to avoid edge contamination but to leave enough to feather when mosaicking back together.
 Intermediate processing data/files are deleted to save storage space.
 This code does NOT hydrologically correct DEMs (i.e., fill) because I found that filling the DEM's produced 'flat' areas in the center of basins.

-The reason that I took this approach is because I was running into memory issues when trying to calculate derivatives from a 5-m DEM over the state of New Mexico.
-To solve this I needed a way to tile the DEM in such a way that made physical sense and created hydrologically sound derivatives (I thought that square tiles would produce spurious flow routing values).
+This approach (splitting by watershed) avoids memory and computational issues when trying to calculate derivatives from large DEMs.
+Rather than tiling the DEM by square tiles I wanted a tiles that made physical sense and created (mostly) hydrologically sound derivatives.

 ## Getting Started
+To run this code (Linux): See linux files (comming soon).

-To run this code:
+To run this code (Windows):
-1. install OSGeo4W available at: https://trac.osgeo.org/osgeo4w/
+1. Install OSGeo4W available at: https://trac.osgeo.org/osgeo4w/
-2. download SagaGIS from: https://sourceforge.net/projects/saga-gis/files/ (this code tested with Saga 6.0.2_x64)
+2. Download SagaGIS from: https://sourceforge.net/projects/saga-gis/files/ (this code tested with Saga 6.0.2_x64)
-3. download and open geoprocessV3.X.bat (this is a batch file, don't double click) (I like Notepadd ++) and change the following (text inside parentheses is for annotation only and should not be included in your file):
+3. Download and open geoprocessV3.4.bat (this is a batch file, don't double click) using a text editor (I like Notepadd ++) and change the following (text inside parentheses is for annotation only and should not be included in your file):
 	* set PATH=%PATH%;C:\saga-6.2.0_x64 (change the directory after the " %PATH%," to the location of where saga_cmd.exe is located)
 	* SET SAGA_MLB=C:\saga-6.2.0_x64\tools (make sure the directory matches the directory above)

 	* set DEM=C:\DEM\testDEM2.tif (name of full path to DEM)

 	* set indexA=c:\DEM\wbdhu8_a_us_september2017.shp (path to watershed shapefile.
-The shapefile and the DEM MUST be in the same projection).
+This shapefile and the DEM MUST be in the same projection).
-	* set indexB=C:\DEM\wbdhu8_a_us_september2017_proj.shp (path to projected watershed shapefile, I used albers equal area)
+	* set indexB=C:\DEM\wbdhu8_a_us_september2017_proj.shp (path to projected watershed shapefile.
+This should be projected to )

 	* set tiles=13030103 (The number of each polygon.
 Manually input a space separated vector of values for each polygon, these should be single values (not words) and contain NO spaces.
 This can easily be generated using the R commands below.